algorand/go-algorand/heartbeat/README.md

 Payouts are made in every block, if the proposer has opted into receiving them, has an Algo balance in an appropriate range, and has not been suspended for poor behavior since opting-in.
 The size of the payout is indicated in the block header, and comes from the `FeeSink`.
-The block payout consist of two components.
+The block payout consists of two components.
 First, a portion of the block fees (currently 50%) are paid to the proposer.
-This component incentives fuller blocks which lead to larger payouts.
-Second, a _bonus_ payout is made according to a exponentially decaying formula.
+This component incentivizes fuller blocks which lead to larger payouts.
+Second, a _bonus_ payout is made according to an exponentially decaying formula.
 This bonus is (intentionally) unsustainable from protocol fees.
 It is expected that the Algorand Foundation will seed the `FeeSink` with sufficient funds to allow the bonuses to be paid out according to the formula for several years.
 If the `FeeSink` has insufficient funds for the sum of these components, the payout will be as high as possible while maintaining the `FeeSink`'s minimum balance.
 These calculations are performed in `endOfBlock` in `eval/eval.go`.

-To opt-in to receiving block payouts, an account includes an extra fee in the `keyreg` transaction.
+To opt-in to receive block payouts, an account includes an extra fee in the `keyreg` transaction.
 The amount is controlled by the consensus parameter `Payouts.GoOnlineFee`.
 When such a fee is included, a new account state bit, `IncentiveEligible` is set to true.